-Here you select supported and non-supported exception events for the block.
 After you click 0K to close the dialog box, each supported exception event causes an red error port to appear on the block, which can be connected to another block for error handling.

-In the example in Figure 12 (using a different workflow), the Identify Customer block defines one exception event so a single red error port appears, which connects to a block for handling the exception event, Query Services.
+In the example in Figure 13, the Route Interaction block defines two exception event so two red error ports appear, which connects to a block for handling the exception event.
+In this example, the block is an Exit block.

-Figure 12: Error Port Connected to Block for Error Handling
+Figure 13: Error Ports Connected to Block for Error Handling